snakemake/snakemake/docs/snakefiles/rules.rst

 named tuples with the column names as attributes.
 If the query results in a single row, the result is returned as a single named tuple with the column names as attributes.
+If the query or dpath parameter is given a function, the function will be evaluated with wildcards passed as the first argument.

 In both cases, the result can be used by the ``expand`` or ``collect`` function, e.g.